Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 Bifurcation or splitting of the Customer Access Network (CAN) enables customization of customer traffic to and from the system.
 Customization will be performed during installation.
-For CSM-1.2 there are two new CAN networks being introduced as part of the process to split the existing monolithic CAN:
+For CSM 1.2 there are two new CAN networks being introduced as part of the process to split the existing monolithic CAN:

 1. **High Speed CAN - CHN** : This feature adds the ability to connect to Application Nodes (UAN), UAI, Compute Nodes and Kubernetes API endpoints from the customer site via the High Speed Network (HSN).